 The Company analyzes tax benefits for uncertain tax positions and how they are to be recognized, measured, and derecognized in financial statements; provides certain disclosures of uncertain tax matters; and specifies how reserves for uncertain tax positions should be classified on the Consolidated Balance Sheets.
 The Company has reviewed its income tax positions and identified certain tax deductions, primarily related to business acquisitions that are not certain.
 Our policy with respect to potential penalties and interest is to record them as "Other" expense and "Interest" expense, respectively.
 The entire balance of unrecognized tax benefits, if recognized, would affect the Company's effective tax rate.
-The Company does not anticipate a significant increase or decrease in its unrecognized tax benefits during the next six months.
+The Company does not anticipate a significant increase or decrease in its unrecognized tax benefits during the next three months.

-The Company has unrecognized tax benefits for Federal and State income tax purposes totaling approximately \$6.9 million as of June 30, 2010, resulting from deductions totaling \$19 million on federal returns and \$18 million on various state returns not considered more likely than not to be recognized.
+The Company has unrecognized tax benefits for federal and state income tax purposes totaling approximately \$7.3 million as of September 30, 2010, resulting from deductions totaling \$19.0 million on federal and various state returns not considered more likely than not to be recognized.
 The Company has federal and state net operating loss carryforwards offsetting some of those deductions and has accounted for these unrecognized tax benefits by reducing the deferred income tax asset related to the net operating loss carryforwards by the amount of these unrecognized deductions.
 For the federal and certain states with net operating loss carryforwards that are inadequate to offset these deductions, the Company has increased its taxes payable.

-The entire balance of unrecognized tax benefits, if recognized, would affect the Company's effective tax rate.
-The effects of recognizing the tax benefits of uncertain tax positions for the period ended June 30, 2010 was not material to the Company's operations.
-The Company does not anticipate a significant increase or decrease in its unrecognized tax benefits during the next six months.
-The amount of penalty and interest recognized in the Consolidated Balance Sheets and Consolidated Statement of Operations was not material for the period ended June 30, 2010.
+The entire balance of unrecognized tax benefits, if recognized, would affect the Company's provision for income taxes.
+The recognition of tax benefits for uncertain tax positions was not material for the periods ended September 30, 2009 and 2010.
+For the nine months ended September 30, 2010, the company's uncertain tax position liability increased by \$1.2 million as a result of utilizing the prior year net operating losses previously only accounted for as unrecognized tax benefits.
+The Company anticipates a likewise increase in its uncertain tax position liability relating to the additional utilization of prior year tax net operating losses during the next three months of an additional \$0.9 million.
+The amount of penalty and interest recognized in the Consolidated Balance Sheets and Consolidated Statement of Operations was not material for the period ended September 30, 2010.